FernandoDeSantosFranco/GoogleDataAnalysis-ProfessionalCertificate/README.md

 * 8. Google Computational Data Analysis Course Final Project: Complete a case study (this project)

 The Final Project of the Computational Data Analysis course is an opportunity to use many of the skills and competencies acquired during the 8 courses.
-I invested many hours in the program, so completing this capstone project is like a big celebration of your learning achievements.
+I invested many hours in the program, so completing this capstone project is like a big celebration of my learning achievements.

 ### Data used for this project: